57424 Zip Code Natural Disasters and Weather Extremes

-The chance of earthquake damage in 57780 Zip Code is about the same as South Dakota average and is much lower than the national average.
-The risk of tornado damage in 57780 Zip Code is much lower than South Dakota average and is much lower than the national average.
+The chance of earthquake damage in 57424 Zip Code is about the same as South Dakota average and is much lower than the national average.
+The risk of tornado damage in 57424 Zip Code is lower than South Dakota average and is lower than the national average.

 The earthquake index value is calculated based on historical earthquake events data using USA.com algorithms.
 It is an indicator of the earthquake level in a region.
 A higher earthquake index value means a higher chance of an earthquake.